PrismarineJS/mineflayer/docs/api.md

 The new block will be placed at `referenceBlock.position.plus(faceVector)`.

+The face and the cursor position in the packet are taken from a raycast along the bot's own look, the way the vanilla client derives them, so the server sees a hit the bot could have made.
+When no point on the requested face is in view — the side faces of the block you are standing on never are, which is why players bridge by sneaking over the edge — the requested face is sent anyway, as before.
+Set `bot.placeFaceStrict = true` (or pass `strictFace: true` to `bot._genericPlace`) to reject those instead: servers that validate the hit drop them silently.

 #### bot.placeEntity(referenceBlock, faceVector)

 This function returns a `Promise`, with `Entity` as its argument upon completion.